‘Why? Why? Why?’ Ukraine’s Mariupol descends into despair

 The odds were against him, and increasingly against the city.
 The electricity went out yet again, as did most mobile networks.
 Without communications, medics had to guess which hospitals could still handle the wounded and which roads could still be navigated to reach them.

 Iliya couldn’t be saved.
-His father, Serhii, drops down, hugs his dead boy’s head and wails out his grief.
+His father, Serhii, dropped down, hugged his dead boy’s head and wailed out his grief.

 On March 4, it was yet another child in the emergency room — Kirill, the toddler struck in the head by shrapnel.
 His mother and stepfather bundled him in a blanket.
 They hoped for the best, and then endured the worst.